 4 chicken breasts

-• Add the peanut butter, stock, canned tomatoes and sweet potato.
+• Stir in the peanut butter, stock, tinned tomatoes and sweet potato.
 Bring to the boil, turn down to a gentle simmer, then place a lid on the pan.
 Simmer for 30 minutes, stirring every so often.

 150 g (1/2 cup + 1 tbsp) smooth peanut butter, 480 ml (2 cups) chicken or vegetable stock, 400 g (14 oz) can chopped tomatoes, 1 large sweet potato